Amir-Taheri-Web/CRM/README.md

 ## Help

-If you have problem connecting to server please use VPN
+If you have problem connecting to server use a VPN

 ## Authors